-Name / Organisation Telephone number Address Additional information emergency.
+Name / Organisation Telephone number Address Additional information

+This list will constantly change and people thought vulnerable may become vulnerable during an emergency.
 Therefore, make a list following an emergency and give it to the emergency services and welfare agencies as soon as they arrive.